 Panasonic’s Toughbook line has dependably been brutal and costly, and the CF-33 is no exemption.
-It is worked to take the mishandle of life out in the field that your ordinary Windows 10 versatile, even the most unequivocally fabricated portable PCs, can’t take.
+It is worked to take the mishandled of life out in the field that your ordinary Windows 10 versatile, even the most unequivocally fabricated portable PCs, can’t take.
 Panasonic’s been making Toughbooks for over 10 years, and the CF-33 is the common advancement of the brand.

-That is the place the likenesses to run of the mill tablets end.
+That is the place the likenesses to run the mill tablets end.
 The Panasonic Toughbook CF-33 is no common Windows tablet.
 It is a tough tablet, and that is clear from the principal look.
-There’s slenderness here, as a thin tablet is one without space to secure and pad the inward segments.
+There’s slenderness here, as a thin tablet is one without space to secure and pad the in segments.
 The casing around the bezel is thick elastic and effectively grasped; in spite of the tablet’s 3.37 lbs. in weight, it is shockingly simple to hold.
 The thickness takes into consideration a few business-driven components, including a gathering of ports — with Ethernet! what’s more, VGA! — and a little Windows Ink-perfect stylus that docks into the side.